► Sharp looks and a boost of tech

 That said, if you regularly carry adults in the back the Polo is more spacious.
 And it does have a generous 351 litres of boot capacity, 71 litres more than its predecessor (though some of that increase comes from binning the spare wheel if we’re not mistaken…).

 The latest ‘Composition’ infotainment systems are very slick and very responsive – and more important still, easy to use and intuitive.
 The graphic interface is nicer than the Ibiza’s, while Ford’s Sync 3 system seems prehistoric by comparison, in look if not execution.

-You can bolster the infotainment with a second-generation Active Info Display – VW-speak for the all-digital instrument cluster.
+You can bolster the infotainment with a second-generation Active Info Display – VW-speak for the all-digital instrument cluster, and very similiar to Audi’s Virtual Cockpit system.
 Polo is the first vehicle in the entire Volkswagen Group portfolio to get this new gadget, which offers more viewing and customisation options than the previous version.

 It’s a nice toy, but like the driving mode selector, we question how often you’ll actually take advantage of its different functions and the standard analogue dial set hardly looks low rent.
 We’d put the money this costs towards the Sport Select suspension instead.

 Ditto the 300W Beats audio system, wireless phone charging capabilities and LED headlights, which are fine luxuries but hardly high priority.

 UK spec levels are still TBC, but expect the familiar S, SE, SEL and R-Line trims – plus a be-decaled Beats special edition.
 Standard equipment is likely to be generous, including air-conditioning on all models.

 New 2018 VW Polo: safety and driver assistance

 Also standard across the range is city emergency braking with pedestrian detection – and you can option other ‘big car’ safety equipment including blind spot monitors, rear traffic alert and active cruise control.